 In Switzerland, there are countless lookout towers with gigantic views of the surrounding area.
 You can even climb some of these towers free of charge.
 These include, for example, the Bachtelturm in Hinwil, the Chutzenturm wooden tower in the Frienisberg forest, the Hasenbergturm on the Hasenberg, the Gurten observation tower in Bern, the Weitsicht nature observation tower in Altenrhein, the bird observation tower at the Klingnau reservoir and the viewing platforms in the Rhine Gorge.

 Unlike many other countries, in Switzerland you can visit the national park for free.
-The Swiss National Park in the Engadine encompasses a unique natural and animal world.
+The Swiss National Park in the Engadine includes a unique natural and animal world.
 The park offers fantastic hiking routes and untouched nature.
 In addition, you will find many adventure trails and nature trails.

 The landscape and nature of Switzerland is characterized by unique natural spectacles.
 The nature parks offer you a great opportunity to discover and marvel at the unique environment.
-Here you can go on a journey through 19 exciting nature experiences.

 A somewhat queasy stomach feeling, soft knees, but impressive views: that's what Switzerland's suspension bridges promise.
-The Charles Kuonen Suspension Bridge on the Europaweg above Randa is the longest suspension bridge in Europe at 494 meters long and rewards you with a unique view.
+The Charles Kuonen Suspension Bridge on the Europaweg above Randa is the longest suspension bridge in Europe at 494 m long and rewards you with a unique view.
 There are many more suspension bridges that you can cross for free.
 These include, for example, the Goms Bridge, the Carasc and the Skywalk at Lauitobel.

 The Mont Vully grottoes were dug into the sandstone for defense purposes at the time of the First World War.
 Today, the 200 m long gallery serves as a unique playground for children.
 There is a lot to discover here and a lot of fun is guaranteed.

 The precious time with the family should be fun and enjoyed.
 This can often quickly become expensive.
-But fortunately, there are some great activities that can be done for free and are a highlight for the whole family.
+But fortunately, there are also some great activities that can be done for free and are a highlight for the whole family.

 Become a detective and solve exciting crime cases at many locations in Switzerland.
 You can easily register on the website and receive the puzzles by mail.
 Here you can learn more and register directly.